CptConstantine/RoleByPost/README.md

   - Import/export characters as JSON files for easy transfer between servers.

 - **Scene Management**
-  - Create and manage multiple scenes.
+  - Create and manage multiple scenes and keep track of NPCs and notes
-  - Switch between scenes to organize different locations or encounters.
+  - Switch between scenes to organize different locations or encounters
-  - Add or remove NPCs from scenes.
+  - System-specific scene details (Fate aspects, Traveller environmental conditions)
-  - View a summary of all NPCs in a scene.
+  - Pin scenes to channels for easy reference by all players

 - **Customizable Skills**
   - GMs can set default skill lists per server and system, via .txt file upload.